jtolar/NetDaemon-docs/docs/v3/hass_model/hass_model_codegen.md

 | -token | A long lived Home Assistant token
 | -o     | The output file to generate
 | -ns    | The namespace to use for the generated code
+| -f     | The folder to place generated code file(s).
+| -fpe   | No value required.
+When used will create a file per entity generated.
+Ignores -o switch.